Geology Comprehensive Major: Geoarchaeology Emphasis

 ANTH 230Cultural Anthropology (with laboratory)4

-GEOG 340Introduction to Geographic Information Systems3
+GEOG 340Intro Geographic Info Systems3

 Select two of the following:7-8